vmmunoza/Get-Eth-Data/README.md

 To use a specific sync mode, run Geth with the mode as an argument, e.g., `geth --syncmode "light"`.

+*When starting out for the first time, we recommend starting with Light Sync mode.*

 ---

 First, make sure to check the latest documentation here: https://docs.web3js.org/